DeVic256/codebook/ch1-solutionary/README.md

-# Codebook
+# CH1 - Solutionary

-This a collection of my solutions to different problems from different places.
-The purpose is to learn the Rust Programming Language while refreshing some skills.
+Here I present solutions from my own to a few challenges from different websites

 ## Table of Content